In physics, Force is expressed by the following relationship:

 F = m × a

 The concept that includes physiological and psychological aspects is considerably more complex.
 For example, let’s consider the force of a punch.
-First, the force of a punch is related to the product of the body mass involved in the movement and its acceleration, then to the strength of the subject.
-However, there are countless techniques to throw a punch, each of which can be more or less effective in relationship to the individual throwing the punch.
+First, the force of punches is related to the product of the body mass involved in the movement and its acceleration, then to the strength of the subject.
+However, there are countless techniques to throw punches, each of which can be more or less effective in relationship to the individual throwing the punch.

 For example, suppose you have two identical individuals with equal mass and technical skills; it is possible that one of the two throws a punch with greater strength than the other.
 It is possible one trained the body in a targeted manner for this purpose.
 This will be explained below.